jbolanos93/Format_Fasta/README.md

 ATGAGAGA<br>
 GAAG<br>

-*Package downloads a sample fasta to test code with.*
+*note: Package downloads a sample fasta to test code with.*
 ## Python Command:
 Run as follows:
 ```python